imyourmanzi/mattmanzi.com/src/routes/projects/data/yousalty_description.md

-**Opportunity:** A chance to prove that I could build a complete working application.
+**Opportunity:** A chance to prove that I could build a complete working iPhone app.

 **Solution:** A virtual “salt shaker” app for iOS.